 2. EaseUS Migrate OS VS Clone

 You can use the Clone feature of EaseUS Partition Master to clone a partition or an entire disk.
-You can clone HDD to HDD, or copy HDD to SSD.
+You can clone HDD to HDD or copy HDD to SSD.
 This function is best used to clone data disks.
-If you want to clone system disks, we recommend you try Migrate OS option.
+If you want to clone system disks, we recommend you try the Migrate OS option.

-Migrate OS can clone your system disk to a larger HDD or an SSD without reinstalling or any boot issue.
+Migrate OS can clone your system disk to a larger HDD or an SSD without reinstalling or any boot issues.
 As it will copy the system partition and boot drive together to ensure the target disk can be correctly booted after the work.

 3. Can't migrate OS to SSD?

 You may not be able to migrate OS from HDD to SSD due to an unspecific cause.
 In this case, the most effective way is to choose a reliable system migration software to do the job.
 Download EaseUS Partition Master to migrate OS to SSD.

 To migrate OS to SSD: